vpayno/git-commit-helper/README.md

 Almost the same as `git-delete-branch-helper`.
 The difference is that the user starts with all the merged branches selected and all the not-merged branches are omitted from the selection screen.

+- Supports headless mode so it can be run from git.